FIRST-Tech-Challenge/FtcRobotController/README.md

 It is a fork of FTC's official [FtcRobotController](https://github.com/FIRST-Tech-Challenge/FtcRobotController.git).
 Please feel free to modify this template as necessary.

-# Creating repositories wth this template
+# Creating templates using this template
+To create new repositories using this one, create a fork.
+That way when you update the template, you can also pull changes into the forks.
+[!Warning]
+> Before you pull changes from this template ensure that the new changes would not break the current code.
+It is not recommended to push commits from the fork to the upstream.
-The repository is configured to be a repository template, so to use it, simply create a new repository under chsRobotix, click under "Repository template," and select "chsRobotix/TemplateRobotController."
-It is suggested to name it in the format of
-"{starting year}-{ending year}{season name}."
+It is suggested to name the new repo in the format of"{starting year}-{ending year}{season name}."

-# Updating repositories created with this template
-Open up the terminal and type `git remote add template https://github.com/chsRobotix/TemplateRobotController.git`.
-Then type `git pull --allow-unrelated-histories template`.
-By default Git prevents you from pulling from an unrelated repository but `--alow-unrelated-histories` overrides it.

 # Updating with FTC's FtcRobotController
 Keep this fork up to date with FTC's official [FtcRobotController](https://github.com/FIRST-Tech-Challenge/FtcRobotController.git).